-- IV b) This project will not have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or US Fish and Wildlife Service because the previously referenced biological assessment has determined that "no riparian vegetation (e.g. Cotton woods, willows, etc. was observed on the site.
-However, under section 1600 et.
-Seq of the Fish and Wildlife Code, the CDFW requires the project applicant to notify the Department of any activity that will divert, obstruct or change the natural flow of the bed, channel or bank (which includes associated riparian habitat) or a river, stream or lake, or use material from a streambed prior to the applicant's commencement of activities.
+- IV b) This project will not have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service because the previously referenced biological assessment has not identified any such natural communities.
+Under section 1600 et.
+Sew of the Fish and Game Code, the CDFG requires the project applicant and current/future developer to notify the Department of any activity that will divert, obstruct or change the natural flow of the bed, channel or bank (which includes associated riparian habitat) or a river, stream or lake, or use material from a streambed prior to the applicant's commencement of land disturbance, grading, and or construction activities.
 The project will be conditioned not to alter any riparian habitat.
-The developer shall contact CDFW for additional consultation if the developer deems project activities capable of altering or adversely impacting any riparian habitat.
-Additional avoidance, minimization and or mitigation measures may be imposed by CDFW upon further review. - IV c) This project will not have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means because this parcel is not within an identified protected wetland..
-A CDP Note will require current and future developers to consult with California Department of Fish & Game regarding a Streambed Alteration Agreement if alteration of a streambed occurs. - IV d) This project will not interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites because this project shall be conditioned not to occupy any drainage courses traversing the site.
-A CDP Note will require current and future developers to consult with California Department of Fish and Wildlife regarding a Streambed Alteration Agreement if alteration of a streambed occurs. - IV e) The existing native desert vegetation includes the 17 protected Joshua Trees, identified on site.
-All of the newly created parcels will meet the minimum lot size of 7200 squre feet, per Single Residential (RS) Land Use District Development Standards.
-However all newly created parcels will be near 1 acre in area which will allow ample buildable area without significantly affecting the Joshua Trees, when properly transplanted or otherwise protected.
-A CDP note however shall require the current and future developers to contact and coordinate with the CDFW to discuss specific transplanting requirements prior to the start of any future site clearing activities.
-Relocation of the individual Joshua trees may be required by CDFW permits.
-CDFW and USFWS are the only agencies which can grant authorization of the "take" of any sensitive species.
-This project will not conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance.
+The developer shall contact CDFG for additional consultation if the developer deems project activities capable of altering or adversely impacting any riparian habitat.
+Additional avoidance, minimization and or mitigation measures may be imposed by CDFG upon further review. - IV c) This project will not have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means because this parcel is not within an identified protected wetland.
+A CDP Note will require current and future developers to consult with California Department of Fish & Game regarding a Streambed Alteration Agreement if alteration of a streambed is expected to occur. - IV d) This project will not interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites because this project shall be conditioned not to occupy any drainage courses traversing the site.
+A CDP Note will require current and future developers to consult with California Department of Fish & Game regarding a Streambed Alteration Agreement if alteration of a streambed occurs. - IV e) A General Biological Assessment has been prepared by the RCA Associates that has identified Joshua Trees on site.
+A Composite Development Plan Note (CDP Note) will be added to require the current and future developers to contact and coordinate with the CDFG to discuss specific transplanting requirements of Joshua trees prior to the start of any future site clearing, land disturbing activities.
+Relocation of these Joshua trees may require CDFG permits.
+CDFG and USFWS are the only agencies which can grant authorization of the "take" of any sensitive species.
+The CDP note will require that any transplanting of the identified Joshua trees to be performed by licensed arborists.
 All future building permits require a pre-construction inspection to verify the location of Joshua Trees and that any removal must comply with the County's ordinance regarding tree protection (County Development Code Section 88.01.060), so no impact in this area of concern is anticipated. - IV f) This project will not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan, because no such plan has been adopted in the area of the project site.